SparksFire1410/watch-duty-pwa/replit.md

-# Watch Duty - Fire Call Monitor
+# Edispatches monitor for Watch Duty

 ## Overview
 A Windows desktop alert application that monitors fire dispatch calls from edispatches.com.
 Built for watch duty purposes to track grass fires, brush fires, wildland fires, and wildfires across all US states.